cq2-co/cq2/README.md

 CQ2 is a document discussion tool, designed for thoughtfulness and coherence.
 [Learn more](https://cq2.co).

+> [!IMPORTANT]
-CQ2 is under active development, and is currently in early access.
+> CQ2 is under active development, and is currently in beta.

 ## Get in touch